Pylons/pyramid/docs/narr/introduction.rst

 ==============================

 :mod:`repoze.bfg` is a Python web application framework.
-It is inspired by Zope's publisher, and uses :term:`Zope` libraries to do much of its work.
-However, it is less ambitious and less featureful than any released version of Zope's publisher.
+It is inspired by Zope, and uses :term:`Zope` libraries to do much of its work.
+However, it simpler than any than any released version of Zope.

-:mod:`repoze.bfg` uses the :term:`WSGI` protocol to handle requests and responses, and integrates :term:`Zope`, :term:`Paste`, and :term:`WebOb` libraries to form the basis for a simple web object publishing framework.
+:mod:`repoze.bfg` uses the :term:`WSGI` protocol to handle requests and responses.

 Similarities with Other Frameworks
 ----------------------------------